Energy Distribution for Dirichlet Eigenfunctions on Right Triangles: An Almost Right Isosceles Triangle

 \section{An Almost Right Isosceles Triangle}

-With the right isosceles case taken care of, it is natural to see what happens when the domain is perturbed slightly.
+With the right isosceles studied, it is natural to see what happens when the domain is perturbed slightly.
 We will investigate the '.99 triangle', or, the triangle with vertices $\{(0,0), (0,1), (.99,0)\}$.
 Analytical solutions cannot be found, but we can use numerical techniques.
 Using FreeFEM, an online tool for using the finite element method to solve PDEs, we have calculated the first 1250 eigenfunctions and plotted their relevant data.

-By inspection, these plots have far more going on than the right isosceles case.
-The $y$ volume integral plot is no longer constant, and in fact has some noticeable structure.
-There are at least two, and possibly a third, branches.
+The $y$ volume integral plot is no longer constant and have noticeable structure.
+There are at least two branches that can be seen in our range of eigenvalues.
 These branches correspond to subsequences of eigenfunctions whose $y$ volume integrals seem to not approach $\frac{1}{2}$.
 There is also a large band with sizable separation from $\frac{1}{2}$.
 As the energy increases, even the less unusual eigenfunctions that have $y$ volume integrals seem to be spreading out from the value of $\frac{1}{2}$.
 These behaviors are discussed numerically in the next section.

 The second plot shows the values of $I_l(m,n)$ for the .99 triangle, with the adjustment of the bounds of integration from $(0,1/2)$ to $(0,.495)$.
 Some of the structure of the plots is carried over from the $y$ volume integral case, but it is less coherent.
 Moreover, there seem to be subsequences whose bottom left side Neumann data integrals are approaching 1, which indicates that all of the Neumann data is congregating on one half of the bottom side.
 This suggests that even a lower bound for Neumann data on subsets of the boundary may not be possible, at least not for every sequence of eigenfunctions.